japila-books/spark-sql-internals/docs/physical-operators/CodegenSupport.md

   ctx: CodegenContext): String
 ```

-Generates a Java source code (as a text) for the physical operator to process the rows from the [input RDDs](#inputRDDs) for the ["produce" path](../spark-sql-whole-stage-codegen.md#produce-path) in [Whole-Stage Java Code Generation](../spark-sql-whole-stage-codegen.md).
+Generates a Java source code (as a text) for the physical operator to process the rows from the [input RDDs](#inputRDDs) for the [whole-stage-codegen "produce" path](../spark-sql-whole-stage-codegen.md#produce-path).

-Used when the physical operator is requested to [generate the Java source code for produce code path](#produce) (a Java code that reads the rows from the input RDDs, processes them to produce output rows that are then the input rows to downstream physical operators)
+Used when the physical operator is requested to [generate the Java source code for "produce" code path](#produce)

 ### <span id="inputRDDs"> inputRDDs